Contact Ben Exton

-Currently a PhD student in the Water Sciences Institute at Cranfield University, graduating with a Masters of Chemistry at Bangor University.
+Benjamin (Ben) Exton is a PhD student in Water Sciences at Cranfield University.

 Project Title: Investigating the transport, fate and ecological impacts of airport de-icers.